Repealing and Amending Act, 2017

-The Repealing and Amending Act, 2017 is an Act of the Parliament of India that repealed 104 Acts, and also partially repealed three sections of the Taxation Laws (Amendment) Act, 2007, and made minor amendments to three other Acts to correct typographical errors.
+The Repealing and Amending Act, 2017 is an Act of the Parliament of India that repealed 104 Acts, partially repealed three sections of the Taxation Laws (Amendment) Act, 2007, and made minor amendments to three other Acts to correct typographical errors.
 The Act was the fourth such repealing act tabled by the Narendra Modi administration aimed at repealing obsolete laws.

 Background and legislative history

-Prime Minister Narendra Modi advocated the repeal of old laws during his 2014 general election campaign.
+Prime Minister Narendra Modi had advocated the repeal of old laws during his 2014 general election campaign.
 At the 2015 Economic Times Global Business Summit, Modi stated, "Our country suffers from an excess of old and unnecessary laws which obstruct people and businesses.
 We began the exercise of identifying unnecessary laws and repealing them.
 1,877 Central laws have been identified for repeal."